houen/jobify/README.md

 # Jobify

-Run any method as a background job automatically.
+Run any method as a background job with `perform_my_method_later`.
 Works with both instance and class methods.

 ## Why?